phypoh/HadesCuisineMod/README.md

 - When your cast hits a enemy, a rock falls on them.
 You also have 1 more casts for each floor you clear(including this one).

 ### Hellfire Energy Ribs:
-- 25% Increased Chance of running into Zeus, and Zeus Boons have 15% Increased chance to be Rare or better.
+- 25% increased chance of running into Zeus, and Zeus Boons have +15% chance to be Rare or better.

 ### Lover's Koi
-- 25% Increased Chance of running into Aphrodite, and Aphrodite Boons have 15% Increased chance to be Rare or better.
+- 25% increased chance of running into Aphrodite, and Aphrodite Boons have +15% chance to be Rare or better.

 ### Forgiveness Claws
-- 25% Increased Chance of running into Demeter, and Demeter Boons have 15% Increased chance to be Rare or better.
+- 25% increased chance of running into Demeter, and Demeter Boons have +15% chance to be Rare or better.

 ### Snake-Eye Shake
-- 25% Increased Chance of running into Ares, and Ares Boons have 15% Increased chance to be Rare or better.
+- 25% increased chance of running into Ares, and Ares Boons have +15% chance to be Rare or better.

 ### Barricade Puffer
-- 25% Increased Chance of running into Athena, and Athena Boons have 15% Increased chance to be Rare or better.
+- 25% increased chance of running into Athena, and Athena Boons have +15% chance to be Rare or better.

 ### 10-Arrow Sushi
-- 25% Increased Chance of running into Artemis, and Artemis Boons have 15% Increased chance to be Rare or better.
+- 25% increased chance of running into Artemis, and Artemis Boons have +15% chance to be Rare or better.

 ### Curious Elixir
-- 25% Increased Chance of running into Poseidon, and Poseidon Boons have 15% Increased chance to be Rare or better.
+- 25% increased chance of running into Poseidon, and Poseidon Boons have +15% chance to be Rare or better.

 ### Dazing Knuckledrink
-- 25% Increased Chance of running into Dionysus, and Dionysus Boons have 15% Increased chance to be Rare or better.
+- 25% increased chance of running into Dionysus, and Dionysus Boons have +15% chance to be Rare or better.

 ### Grecian Breakfast
-- 25% Increased Chance of running into Apollo, and Apollo Boons have 15% Increased chance to be Rare or better.
+- 25% increased chance of running into Apollo, and Apollo Boons have +15% chance to be Rare or better.

 ### Hot Cocoa
-- 25% Increased Chance of running into Hestia, and Hestia Boons have 15% Increased chance to be Rare or better.
+- 25% increased chance of running into Hestia, and Hestia Boons have +15% chance to be Rare or better.

 ### Queen's Platter
-- 25% Increased Chance of running into Hera, and Hera Boons have 15% Increased chance to be Rare or better.
+- 25% increased chance of running into Hera, and Hera Boons have +15% chance to be Rare or better.

 ### Forge-Baked Pizza
-- 25% Increased Chance of running into Hepheastus, and Hepheastus Boons have 15% Increased chance to be Rare or better.
+- 25% increased chance of running into Hepheastus, and Hepheastus Boons have +15% chance to be Rare or better.

 ### Goldfish Crackers
-- 25% Increased Chance of running into Apollo, and Apollo Boons have 15% Increased chance to be Rare or better.
+- 25% increased chance of running into Hermes, and Hermes Boons have +15% chance to be Rare or better.

 ### Mystery Jan's